initpy/go-book/methods.rst

 a given type.
 Its syntax is the same as a traditional function except that we specify a *receiver* of this type just after the keyword ``func``.

-In the words of `Rob Pike`_: A method is a function with an implicit first argument, called a receiver.
+In the words of `Rob Pike`_:

+  "*A method is a function with an implicit first argument, called a receiver.*"

 ``func (ReceiverType r) func_name (parameters) (results)``